bielmarfran/Reddit-Project/README.md

 ## Description

-This project started as an assignment, but I continue development to practice the using some technologies as Node and Sequelize.
-The idea was to develop a generic social platform, where I get inspired by reddit.
+The idea was to develop a generic social/forum platform, where I get inspired by reddit.

-### Features
+### Main Features

 - Account Login / Registration.
 - Create and Edit of Posts / Comments.
 - Profile / Cover Photo Upload

+## Sub Features

+- Input Validation
+  - All Forms ara validated, example password need to 8 or more characters.
+  - Photos Upload, have a type (png,jpg) and a size 5MB restriction.
+- Feedback
+  - Most Errors have Alert Type notification to help the user.
+  - All types of validation have support error messages to help the user.

 ## Technologies Used:

 - JavaScipt

+### Front End:

 - Vite

-### Front End:

 - ReactJS
 - Tailwind CSS